Last updated: 14 May 2023

 Ways to use your Breastfeeding Pillow

 So you have chosen your breastfeeding pillow.
 Now you will want to know how to use your nursing pillow properly to get the most benefit out of it for you and your baby.
-Here is how to use it for different breastfeeding positions:

 Bring your baby into the cradle of your arm on their side, with your baby’s tummy snug against your own and your arm around your baby’s back.
 The pillow should be positioned so that it is supporting your arm and taking the weight of the baby rather than allowing you to be carrying the weight of the baby alone.